 \section{Modularity: the case of $U(1)$}

-In this section we prove the Modularity Conjecture \ref{c:mod} for $n=m=1$, which we show in Corollary \ref{th:n=1 mod} follows from the modularity after taking the degrees of special cycles (on each connected component, if there are multiple).
+In this section we prove the modularity Conjecture \ref{c:mod} for $n=m=1$.
+We show in Corollary \ref{th:n=1 mod} that the modularity can be checked after taking the degrees of special cycles (on each connected component, if there are multiple).
 The degrees of nonzero terms in the generating series in this case are taken care of by Theorem \ref{thm: deg equal on components}.
 The bulk of this section is devoted to the calculation of the degree of the $0$-th term in the generating series, which we relate to the higher derivatives of an $L$-function, completing the higher Siegel-Weil formula in this case.